pleonex/atom-hipchat/README.md

-# atom-hipchat
+# Atom HipChat
-Atom package to use HipChat
+Atom package to use HipChat.